The Backpack Program is specifically designed for K-5 children.

 - The bags are black for discretion and go into the backpacks while children are out of the class.
 Many children themselves don’t realize they are on our program

-- We include no branding or logos so the children don’t know they are getting food from a non-profit
+- Bags are void of branding or logos so the children don’t know they are getting food from a non-profit

 - We ensure the bags stay under 6 pounds.
 4 and 5-year-olds can’t carry a heavy backpack!

-- We purchase more expensive versions of things like the veggie cups because the cheap ones bust.
-Nobody wants smushed veggies in their bag!
+- We purchase more expensive versions of things like the veggie cups since they are sturdier.